QuanHoangNgoc/Demo-Pipeline-ML-CS116-Python-ML-/README.md

 This project is designed for:
 - **Data Scientists** looking to streamline their workflow.
-- **ML Engineers** who need a flexible pipeline for model building and evaluation.
+- **ML Engineers** who need a flexible model building and evaluation pipeline.
 - **Students and Researchers** exploring various classification techniques and feature selection methods.

 ### 🚀 Demo and Results